QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 Please refer to :doc:`this page </user/templates/windows/windows-qubes>` for instructions on how to install Windows in a Qubes VM.

 **Warning:** It is strongly suggested to enable autologon for any Windows HVMs that will have Qubes Tools installed.
-To do so, run the ``netplwiz`` command from the :kbd:`Win-R` start menu¸ and uncheck the *Users must enter a user name and password to use this computer* option.
+To do so, run the ``netplwiz`` command from the :kbd:`Win-R` "execute" prompt, and uncheck the *Users must enter a user name and password to use this computer* option.